Traffic Tickets in Oregon

 - 4 accidents.

-- A combination of 4 convictions or accidents within 24 months.
+- A combination of convictions and accidents equaling 4 incidents within 24 months.

 For more information about how traffic tickets affect your driving record, visit our Ticket Fines and Penalties page.